The Multiplicity Project

 Multiplicity provides a way of addressing these problems, of revealing IR’s hidden common ground and realising the discipline’s latent potential.
 Crucially, it provides a way of situating the international as the subject which does the explaining and interpreting, rather than the object to be explained or interpreted.

-Multiplicity generated immediate interest and provoked a variety of responses in a forum in International Relations and a high-profile Roundtable at the 2017 ISA Annual Convention in Baltimore (TC32).
+Multiplicity generated immediate interest and provoked a variety of responses in a high-profile Roundtable at the 2017 ISA Annual Convention in Baltimore (TC32) and two separate forums in International Relations the first in 2017 and the second in 2018.

 To more deeply explore the potential of this new approach, Rosenberg and Milja Kurki convened an EISA EWIS2018 workshop at the University of Groningen.
-They are in the process of editing a special issue of a leading journal on the basis of this event.
+This led to a special issue of Globalizations on Multiplicity as Common Ground for IR (and IR Theory) which was published in 2020.

-To broaden engagement with and use of Multiplicity, Rosenberg and Benjamin Tallis have convened a section of the EISA 2019 Pan-European Conference in Sofia.
-We now welcome proposals for contributions to this section, which can be submitted here.
+To broaden engagement with and use of Multiplicity, Rosenberg and Benjamin Tallis convened a section of the EISA 2019 Pan-European Conference in Sofia.
+This attracted considerable interest and with 8 full panels and roundtables (as well as lively social event), it was the second largest section at the conference.